-Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to Identify and critically discuss the pertinent ethical questions facing business organisations and to understand the basis for conflicting sets of stakeholder values Evidence a critical understanding of the role of the individual in ethical practice in the busines context , , 3.
-Evaluate the shared and competing social, economic, and political principles and values upon which corporate governance is based ILO2: Critically analyse and evaluate qualitative and quantitative information using appropriate methods and processes in a wide range of contexts.
+Assessed Module Learning Outcomes Award/ Programme Learning Outcomes contributed to 1.
+Identify and critically discuss the pertinent BA (Hons) Financial Services: ethical questions facing business organisations ILO1: Demonstrate a systematic, detailed and and to understand the basis for conflicting sets critical knowledge of the financial services of stakeholder values sector, the environment it operates in including 2.
+Evidence a critical understanding of the role of current issues impacting on the sector such as the individual in ethical practice in the business leadership, management, ethics and innovation context with at least some of the knowledge being at 3.
+Evaluate the shared and competing social, the forefront of academic and industry debate. economic, and political principles and values ILO2: Critically evaluate qualitative and upon which corporate governance is based quantitative information using established

-- 4. Critically appraise the effectiveness of governance in the real world, balancing ethical considerations within the wider socioeconomic context - Propose governance solutions to ethical problems which are appropriate to the organizational context.
+Critically appraise the effectiveness of governance in the real world, balancing ethical considerations within the wider socioeconomic context

+Propose governance solutions to ethical problems which are appropriate to the organizational context. techniques from within the discipline, draw reasoned conclusions and to sustain arguments.